-3.38.
+3.39.
 All available instrumental earthquake data should be collected.
 Existing information on crustal models should be obtained in order to locate the epicentres of earthquakes.

-3.39.
+3.40.
 Where sufficient information exists, the data to be obtained for each earthquake in the database should include:

-- (a) Date, duration and time of origin of the event; - (b) Coordinates of the epicentre; - (c) Focal depth of the event; - (d) All magnitude determinations, including those on different scales;

-- (e) Information on observed or recorded foreshocks and aftershocks; - (f) Other information that may be helpful for understanding the seismotectonic regime, such as focal mechanism, seismic moment, stress drop and other seismic source parameters; - (g) Macroseismic details; - (h) Fault rupture inhomogeneity such as asperity (or the strong motion generation area) location and size; - (i) Estimates of uncertainty for each of the parameters mentioned; - (j) Information on the causative fault including geometry (length width, strike, dip and rake angles), directivity and duration of rupture; - (k) Records from both broadband seismometers and strong motion accelerographs.
+- (a) Date, duration, and time of origin of the event; - (b) Coordinates of the epicentre; - (c) Focal depth of the event; - (d) All magnitude determinations, including those on different scales; - (e) Information on observed or recorded foreshocks and aftershocks; - (f) Other information that may be helpful for understanding the seismotectonic regime, such as focal mechanism, seismic moment, stress drop, and other seismic source parameters; - (g) Macroseismic details; - (h) Fault rupture inhomogeneity such as asperity (or the strong motion generation area) location and size, see Ref.
+[7] in detail; - (i) Estimates of uncertainty for each of the parameters mentioned; - (j) Information on the causative fault including geometry (length, width, strike, dip and rake angles), directivity, and duration of rupture; - (k) Records from both broadband seismometers and strong motion accelerographs with observation station detail.

-3.40.
-Wherever possible, available recordings of regional and local strong ground motion should be collected and used for deriving appropriate ground motion characteristics as discussed in Section 9.
+3.41.
+Wherever possible, available recordings of regional and local strong ground motion should be collected and used for deriving appropriate ground motion characteristics as discussed in Section 6.